-Location, location, location - possibly the three most important words in your search for a new place to live.
-Fortunately, in West Palm Beach, there is no shortage of amazing local amenities and interesting things to do.
-Some of the notable things to do include: McCarthy's Wildlife Sanctuary, Palm Beach Segway Tours and Scooter Rentals, and CityPlace.
+Location, location, location - those 3 words empasize the significance of the location of any property and are possibly the three most important words in your search for a new place to live.
+Fortunately, in West Palm Beach, there are an abundance of amazing local amenities and other interesting things to do.
+These include grocery stores, coffee shops, places to eat and parks.
+Some of the interesting things to do and attractions include: Palm Beach Segway Tours and Scooter Rentals, CityPlace, and CityPlace.

 |Statistic||West Palm Beach||Florida||National|

 |Workers who carpool||9.4%||9.3%||9.3%|

 |Workers who bicycle||0.8%||0.7%||0.6%|